Wrestlingworth: Governance

-Wrestlingworth & Cockayne Hatley Parish Council has seven elected members and meets bi-monthly at the Memorial Hall.
+There are two tiers of local government covering Wrestlingworth, at parish and unitary authority level: Wrestlingworth and Cockayne Hatley Parish Council and Central Bedfordshire Council.
+The parish council meets at the Memorial Hall in Wrestlingworth.

+Wrestlingworth was an ancient parish in the Biggleswade hundred of Bedfordshire.

-Wrestlingworth is part of Potton ward for elections to the Central Bedfordshire Unitary Authority.
-On 1 April 1985 the parish was abolished and merged with Cockayne Hatley to form "Wrestlingworth & Cockayne Hatley".
+The parish was merged with the neighbouring parish of Cockayne Hatley in 1985 to form a new civil parish called Wrestlingworth and Cockayne Hatley.

-Prior to 1894, Wrestlingworth was administered as part of the Hundred of Biggleswade.

-From 1894 until 1974 the village was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Wrestlingworth was in the Mid Bedfordshire parliamentary constituency until 1997.
-Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.

 Public services

 Wrestlingworth is in the Potton Public Water Supply Zone (RW50).
 The water supplied by Anglian Water comes from groundwater boreholes and is chloraminated and classed as hard.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
-There is no mains gas supply.
+There is no mains gas supply and most properties use heating oil.

-The nearest general hospitals are Bedford (Bedford Hospital NHS Trust), Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust) and Addenbrooke's Hospital, Cambridge (Cambridge University Hospitals NHS Foundation Trust).
+The nearest general hospitals are Bedford (Bedford Hospital NHS Trust), Lister Hospital, Stevenage (East and North Hertfordshire Teaching NHS Trust) and Addenbrooke's Hospital, Cambridge (Cambridge University Hospitals NHS Foundation Trust).
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the village.

 The closest public library is at Potton.